Efficient Top-k s-Biplexes Search over Large Bipartite Graphs

 An $s$-biplex is a bipartite graph in which each vertex of a set is not adjacent to at most $s$ vertices in the other set.
 In particular, the $0$-biplex is called a biclique.
 The $s$-biplex model has applications in various fields.

 {\bf Fraud detection.} Online shopping has become a common lifestyle, with many people selecting products based on user ratings.
 However, fraudulent users may collaborate to artificially promote or demote products for financial gain.
-These collaborative behaviors can be detected using $s$-biplexes \citep{allahbakhsh2013collusion,beutel2013copycatch}.
+These collaborative behaviours can be detected using $s$-biplexes \citep{allahbakhsh2013collusion,beutel2013copycatch}.
 In addition, biplexes can also be applied to detect fake news \citep{gangireddy2020unsupervised,yu2021graph}.

-{\bf Community detection.} People in same communities often share common interests and preferences.
+{\bf Community detection.} People in the same communities often share common interests and preferences.
 Identifying communities is beneficial for making accurate recommendations and targeted advertising.
-These communities can be identified via $s$-biplexes \citep{murata2004discovery,maier2022bipartite,maier2021biclique}.
+These communities can be identified via $s$-biplexes \citep{maier2022bipartite,murata2004discovery,maier2021biclique}.

 {\bf Biological data analysis.} Interaction analysing is a significant technique to help understand the functions of biological components, such as genes and proteins.
 A usual goal of gene expression analysis is to group genes according to their response under different conditions.
-Genes that respond to a number of common conditions is considered as a significant gene group.
+Genes that respond to a number of common conditions are considered a significant gene group.
 This group of genes can be identified via $s$-biplexes \citep{cheng2000biclustering,yang2005improved}.
-Similarly, the protein-protein interactions between HIV-1 and human can be clustered via $s$-biplexes \citep{bustamam2020application,dey2020graph}.
+Similarly, the protein-protein interactions between HIV-1 and humans can be clustered via $s$-biplexes \citep{bustamam2020application,dey2020graph}.